Notes on Skincare in our 50s

 Cleanse

-The skin in our 50s can be slightly more sensitive, it also produces less oil than it once did so I suggest using a gentle hydrating cleanser that won’t strip the skin of its natural oils.
-Avoid sulfates and certain alcohols, as these can dry the skin out.
-Instead, look for a gentle formulation with a low lather and incorporate a balm or oil as your first evening cleanse.
+The skin in our 50s can be slightly more sensitive; it also produces less oil than it once did, so I suggest using a gentle hydrating cleanser that won’t strip the skin of its natural oils.
+Avoid sulfates and certain alcohols such as ethanol and isopropyl alcohol, as these can dry the skin out.
+Instead, look for a gentle formulation with a low lather and incorporate a rich and decadent balm or oil as your first evening cleanse.
 You can also take cleansing as an opportunity to incorporate a facial massage into your routine to drain stagnant lymph and fluid retention while encouraging collagen production.
-Simply start at the base of the neck and move your way up to the forehead using ‘upward and outward’ motions whilst gently buffing the cleanser into the skin before rinsing.
+Simply start at the base of the neck and move your way up over the face to the forehead using ‘upward and outward’ motions whilst gently buffing the cleanser into the skin before rinsing.

 Exfoliate

-Using a very gentle chemical exfoliator 2-3 times a week can help to even out texture by shedding dead cells, without aggravating the skin.
-Part of the chemical exfoliator family, PHAs are extremely mild exfoliants that are suitable for when the skin is thinner and more fragile in your 50s.
+Using a very gentle chemical exfoliator two or three times a week can help to even out texture by shedding dead cells, without aggravating the skin.
+Part of the chemical exfoliator family, PHAs are extremely mild exfoliants that are suitable for when the skin is thinner and more fragile.

 Hydrate

-Increase vibrancy and elasticity with a combination of lipid-rich, hydrating products, think rich occlusive creams to soothe and comfort the skin, hydrating serums to quench and plump and quench and oils to lock in moisture.
+Increase vibrancy and elasticity with a combination of lipid-rich, hydrating products, think rich occlusive creams to soothe, condition and comfort the skin, hydrating serums to quench and plump, and oils to lock in moisture.

 Retinol

 An incredible all-rounder ingredient that is vital for this decade, if you’re not already using a retinol in your routine it’s time to add it to your tool kit.
-Start with a low dose, and introduce it into your regime slowly increasing in both frequency and potency with time.
+Start with a low dose, and introduce it into your regime slowly increasing in both frequency and potency with time until your skin can handle daily use.

 Eye cream